zuozhenggh/learning-library/developer-library/python-and-database-scripting/python-scripting/python-scripting.md

 ### Prerequisites

 This lab assumes you have completed the following labs:
-* Lab: Login to Oracle Cloud
+* Login to Oracle Cloud
-* Lab: Generate SSH Key
+* Generate SSH Key
-* Lab: Environment Setup using Marketplace Image
+* Environment Setup using Marketplace Image

 ## **STEP 1:** Install Python